 The actual training activities are designed especially for each individual depending on abilities and goals for that person.
-It might involve activities to help improve small motor skills, communication skills, and cognitive skills.
-Whatever goals that individual may have, the trainer always strives to make the activities fun and challenging to encourage constant improvement, even if in baby steps.
+For example, it might involve activities to help improve small motor skills, communication skills, and cognitive skills.
+Whatever individual’s goals, the trainer always strives to make the activities fun and challenging to encourage constant improvement, even if in baby steps.
 While the training activities are important, the daily visit from someone who genuinely cares and wants to spend time with you means everything to the clients in the Life Skills program.

 Many of the clients in this program first entered a nursing facility because of an injury or medical condition that couldn’t be managed at home.
 There are a variety of reasons why he or she never left the facility.